44th Fleet’s Star Trek Online beginners guide, Frequently Asked Questions:

 There is also an interface scale slider at the bottom under Esc / Options / Basic that allows you to reduce the UI so it won’t block your view, this is usefull if you play at higher video resolutions.

 As a beginner, what should I invest in early in the game ?

-The Elite Starter Pack for 1,500 zen – you can find it in-game in the c-store/services.
-It is a very worthwhile investment as it bundles a number of quality of life/gaming unlocks in one discount pack.
-Especially if you plan to play STO for a while and/or with extra alt toons in the future it will add a number of ready extra unlocks.
-Btw you can earn the 1,500 zen just playing the game – though it will take a bit.
+The Elite Services Starter Pack for 1,000 zen – you can find it in-game under c-store/services.
+It is a worthwhile investment as it bundles a number of extra bank and inventory spaces, two Boff slots and three retrain tokens in one discount pack for 1,000 instead of 2,250 zen.
+Especially if you plan to play STO for a while it will be welcome.
+Btw you can earn the 1,000 zen just playing the game – though it will take a few weeks.